-Supervision is one of the most important aspects of your training.
+Supervision is one of the most important aspects of training.
 CAPS provides supervision hours that exceed APA/APPIC requirements.
 Interns will receive supervision in the following forums:

-Individual supervision (3 hours/week minimum): Individual or primary supervisors will be assigned.
+- 1. Individual supervision (3 hours/week minimum): Individual or primary supervisors will be assigned.
 Interns will have the same primary supervisor throughout the year.
 Primary supervisors will be available most of the time that interns are at CAPS.
 If, however, interns need to consult and their primary supervisor is unavailable, they can approach any available training team member about a clinical issue and inform their primary supervisor that they did so.

-Secondary supervisors will provide supervision of clients as decided by the intern in consultation with primary supervisor.

-2. Group Supervision (1 hour/2 weeks): Interns will meet as a group to be supervised on Fridays.
+Secondary supervisors will provide supervision of clients as decided by the intern in consultation with primary supervisor. - 2.
+Group Supervision (1 hour/2 weeks): Interns will meet as a group to be supervised on Fridays.
 Group supervision is conducted on a biweekly basis for one hour and is comprised of the interns and at least one licensed psychologist.
 During group supervision, each intern presents a clinical case and discussion of the cases is facilitated by the group supervisor in the Fall.
 In the Spring and Summer semesters, if not before, interns rotate, taking turns, leading this seminar.
 Regular presentation of video recordings of therapy sessions may be used to enhance the clinical presentations.
-In addition, trainees who are involved in the group therapy program meet for one hour on a biweekly basis with the Group Therapy Co-Coordinators.
-Each group is reviewed by the facilitator(s) throughout the course of the hour and trainees are provided with feedback concerning the therapeutic process.
-This supervision hour will include didactic components and attention to process, role as facilitator, and parallel process.

-3. Supervision of Group Therapy (0.5 hour/each group with licensed co-facilitator(s) and 1 hour/2 weeks with group therapy program coordinator): Each therapy group is co-facilitated by an intern and a licensed clinician.
+In addition, trainees who are involved in the group therapy program meet for one hour on a biweekly basis with the Group Therapy Coordinators.
+Each group is reviewed by the facilitators throughout the course of the hour and trainees are provided with feedback concerning the therapeutic process.
+This supervision hour will include didactic components and attention to process, role as facilitator, and parallel process. - 3.
+Supervision of Group Therapy (0.5 hour/each group with licensed co-facilitator(s) and 1 hour/2 weeks with group therapy program coordinator): Each therapy group is co-facilitated by an intern and a licensed clinician.
 Following each session, the intern and licensed clinician meet for supervision to discuss the therapeutic group process within the session.

-In Spring and/or Summer semesters, the post-doctoral fellow may co-supervise with the facilitator(s).
-If so, this process will be evaluated in a bidirectional fashion (i.e., interns evaluating PD and PD evaluating interns).
+In Spring and/or Summer semesters, the postdoctoral fellow may co-supervise an intern.
+If so, this process will be evaluated in a bidirectional fashion (i.e., interns evaluating postdoctoral fellow and postdoctoral fellow evaluating interns). - 4.
+Supervision of Couples Therapy (1 hour/2 weeks group) Interns will meet as a group for one hour every two to three weeks with a licensed clinician for couple's therapy supervision.
+This supervision hour will include didactic components as well as clinical processing and supervision of couples therapy sessions.
+Interns will have an opportunity to learn about and present on a specific couples therapy treatment modality.
+Regular use of video recordings from couples therapy sessions may be used to enhance the presentations and/or clinical supervision. - 5.
+Supervision of Workshops (0.5 hours/each workshop): Workshops may be co-facilitated by an intern and a licensed clinician.
+Following each workshop facilitated by this pairing, the intern and licensed clinician may meet for supervision to discuss the session.